DMONINK/cocdot/README.md

   - see how many troops sent
   - see how many troops received
 - Commands
-	- /setchanneldon | changer the donation channel
+	- /setchanneldon | change the donation channel
 - Language
 	- french / english